The Fire Marshal's Office

 Hazardous Materials and Environmental Investigations

 Fire marshals investigate the unlawful release of hazardous materials, spills, and conducts fire code inspections of facilities using and storing hazardous materials.
 Fire marshals investigate environmental related offences such as instances of illegal dumping of hazardous waste, tires and other related materials and coordinates information with other City agencies about hazardous and industrial-related uses within the City of Alexandria.
-Fire marshals assigned to conduct environmental investigations are fully sworn law enforcement officers and receive extensive and specific training on hazardous materials and other environmental related offenses.

 Examples of common hazardous materials include: